-Keep in mind that the LightEdit mode works as a text-like editor, and it doesn't support the usual IDE editor features such as code completion, code navigation, or the autosave functionality.
-However, you can navigate to a specific line of code (⌘L), fold or unfold parts of code, check, and change file encoding.
+Keep in mind that the LightEdit mode works as a text-like editor, and it doesn't support the usual IDE editor features such as code completion, or code navigation.
+However, you can navigate to a specific line of code ( ⌃G ), fold or unfold parts of code, check, and change file encoding.

 Open a file in the LightEdit mode

 You can use several ways to open a file in the LightEdit mode.

 Open a file from the local file system